What Are DPIA’s

 Carrying out a DPIA

-The evolutionary design and process of a DPIA enables organisations to assess the data protection and privacy aspects of the processing operations from all approaches and angles, ensuring that every facet of the project is considered.
+The evolutionary design and process of a DPIA enables organisations to assess the data protection and privacy aspects of the processing operations from all angles, ensuring that every facet of the project is considered.

 Article 35(7) describes the minimum expected features of a DPIA: –